 Change Keyboard Language in Windows XP

-The windows XP has been discontinued but many people still use it.
+Windows XP has been discontinued, but many people still use it.
 The older PCs run Windows XP due to old hardware.
-If you want to change the language in Windows XP then follow the given steps.
+If you want to change the language in Windows XP, then follow the given steps.

 - Go to the Control Panel and opt for the ‘Regional and Language’ option.

-- Click Add for installing a new input language and keyboard language.
+- Click Add to install a new input language and keyboard language.
 Choose the type of keyboard and input language.

 Using the Language Bar

-When a new language is being installed in Windows, the language bar is automatically enabled which you can find on the taskbar.
-This bar is very useful to switch between languages in Windows.
-Only one language is not going to be used for all applications and so, it is easy to switch with the language bar.
+When a new language is being installed in Windows, the language bar is automatically enabled, which you can find on the taskbar.
+This bar is very useful for switching between languages in Windows.
+Only one language will not be used for all applications, so it is easy to switch with the language bar.

-Once you click on language selector it will pop different installed languages to choose according to your choice.
+Once you click on the language selector, it will pop different installed languages to choose according to your choice.

-Bonus Tip – If you want to type in different languages only for a few times you can go for online typing sites that offer different languages to type using English as well as language-specific keyboards.
+Bonus Tip – If you want to type in different languages only a few times, you can go for online typing sites that offer different languages to type using English as well as language-specific keyboards.

-This is suitable for certain applications and small scale typing where you don’t need to change the keyboard language of your computer.
+This is suitable for specific applications and small-scale typing where you don’t need to change the keyboard language of your computer.

 - Quillpad – Type in different Indian languages, including Hindi, Punjabi, Urdu, Marathi, and many more